 I have a Moto E smartphone, which has pretty minimal specs (including internal memory), so I’m regularly looking for ways to make the most of limited resources.
 It’s barebones, but it gets the job done and I paid $100 for it.
 2 years ago.
-Since that’s what the new Samsung and iPhone models cost every few months on the monthly plan, I’m cool with it.
-At least until I can figure out how to make this happen…
+Since that’s what the new Samsung and iPhone models cost every few months on the monthly plan, and I haven't figured how to make money grow in our garden, I’m cool with it.

 You’re here, so I can safely assume you’re in the same boat.
 I mean, unless you searched for “the droid that reclaimed space” or “reclaiming space androids” or something… then this is not the article for you…